th2-net/th2-storage-services/README.md

 ```

-If we want to change default logging configuration, `logback.xml` should be provided in same folder.
+`log4j.xml` should also be provided in same folder.